adeline-t/equestrian-project/README.md

 ## 🌟 Features

-- **Complete CRUD Operations** for riders, horses, and their associations
+- **Complete CRUD Operations** for riders, horses, and their pairings
-- **Historical Tracking** with date ranges for activities and associations
+- **Historical Tracking** with date ranges for activities and pairings
 - **Modern UI** with responsive design and French language interface
 - **Real-time Updates** with instant feedback and validation
 - **Statistics Dashboard** with filtering and search capabilities